tehmoon/cryptocli/README.md

         Reads a line of input from a terminal without local echo
   math:
         Evaluate an expression using robpike.io/ivy.
-Doesn't support output.
+Doesn't support output. tcp://
+        Connect to tcp server and either read or write data

 Filters:
   pem